Just a Band: 82 (2009)

 The trio released their sophomore studio effort, 82, on 2 October 2009.

 Just a Band signed a US licensing deal with Akwaaba Music, who re-released 82 on 23 February 2010.

 The band released the video for their second single from the album Ha-He on Wednesday 17 March 2010.
 The video—a spoof of blaxploitation films, featuring a fictional superhero protagonist named "Makmende", sparked an online sensation and has since been described as "Kenya's first viral internet meme".
 The band were featured on CNN, The Wall Street Journal and Fast Company as a result.

 Their song "Forever People (Do It So Delicious)" was featured in the Kenyan film Nairobi Half Life (2012).
+And "Huff-Puff" was in the Netflix tv show Sense8, season 2, episode 1.

 BLNRB-NRBLN (2009)

 In 2009, Just A Band took part in the BLNRB-NRBLN project, an electronic music exchange between Nairobi and Berlin.
 The project brought together Berlin electronic acts Modeselektor, Jahcoozi and Gebrüder Teichmann, with Kenyan acts Abbass, Nazizi, Ukoo Fulani Mau Mau.
-The resulting album—BLNRB - Welcome to the Madhouse—was released on July 8, 2011, and featured three singles by the band.
+The resulting album—BLNRB - Welcome to the Madhouse—was released on 8 July 2011, and featured three singles by the band.
 The band joined the other acts in performances at the House of World Cultures in Berlin and the Stadtgarten in Cologne.